wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Ancestries/Ancestries/Mixed_Ancestry.md

 - **Minor:**
   Brave, Darkvision, Fey Ancestry, Halfling Nimbleness, Heavy Lifter, Intrepid, Mighty Attacks, Trance

-If you want to use ancestries from other sources as your parents, the <mark>Conductors Handbook</mark> contains instructions on how to determine major and minor features of those ancestries.
+If you want to use ancestries from other sources as your parents, the Conductor's Companion contains instructions on how to determine major and minor features of those ancestries.